Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Related Works

 \subsection{Masked Diffusion Models}

-MDMs generate text by reversing a corruption process that stochastically replaces tokens with a [MASK] symbol \cite{chang2022maskgit, austin2021structured}.
-This approach allows for non-autoregressive generation using full bidirectional context.
+MDMs generate text by reversing a corruption process that stochastically replaces tokens with a [MASK] symbol \cite{chang2022maskgit, austin2021structured}, enabling non-autoregressive generation with full bidirectional context.
 While training such models from scratch \cite{nie2025largelanguagediffusionmodels} is computationally expensive, recent work has shown that pretrained ARMs can be effectively post-trained into MDMs \cite{gong2025scaling}.
-Rather than learning diffusion dynamics from scratch, these approaches initialize from a pretrained ARM.
-The model is then post-trained to iteratively denoise partially masked inputs, instead of predicting the next token autoregressively.
-From DiffuLLaMA \cite{gong2025scaling} to Dream \cite{ye2025dream7bdiffusionlarge}, this line of work shows that post-training pretrained ARMs to MDM objectives can retain many practical advantages of diffusion—such as parallel decoding, iterative refinement, and bidirectional attention—while substantially reducing training cost.
-Post-trained MDMs also achieve strong performance on directionality-sensitive tasks.
-However, while these works establish the effectiveness of post-trained MDMs, they largely focus on performance and efficiency, leaving open the question of how diffusion objectives reshape the underlying computational mechanisms.
+Rather than learning diffusion dynamics from scratch, these approaches initialize from a pretrained ARM and post-train it to iteratively denoise partially masked inputs.

+From DiffuLLaMA \cite{gong2025scaling} to Dream \cite{ye2025dream7bdiffusionlarge}, this line of work shows that such post-training retains the practical advantages of diffusion—parallel decoding, iterative refinement, and bidirectional attention—while reducing training cost, and achieves strong performance on directionality-sensitive tasks.
+However, these works focus on performance and efficiency, leaving open the question of how diffusion objectives reshape the underlying computational mechanisms.